Energy and Sustainability

 Other Energy Inititatives:

 - In 2009, electric meters were installed on all campus buildings to aid in tracking our energy consumption and conservation efforts.
+In subsequent years, steam and condensate meters have also been installed.
 Learn more about this project and see real time and historic data on energy usage for campus buildings.
+(Note: If you are having problems viewing this link in Internet Explorer, click on “Tools”, “Compatibility View Settings”, then add http://powermonsrv/ion/ to the list.
+If you continue to have problems, please email email@example.com for assistance.)

-- The lights in the Warner Palaestra pool will be replaced in 2010 with highly efficient induction lights.
+- The lights in the Warner Palaestra pool were replaced in 2010 with highly efficient induction lights.
 This upgrade was funded through the Sustainable Revolving Loan Fund and will result in signficant energy and maintenance savings.

 - In spring of 2010, Physical Plant crews installed steam by-pass valves for buildings with older pneumatic controls for heating and cooling systems.
 These valves will result in energy savings by allowing for modulation and control of the heat supply during the transitional spring and fall months.